Nordgedanken/intellij-autohotkey/CONTRIBUTING.md

 - Currently, you do not need to suggest enhancements related to syntax highlighting or error-checking; that is already on the roadmap

 ### Your First Code Contribution
 You can start by looking through `beginner` and `help-wanted` issues in the issues list.
 (If none are present, you can look at other existing issues.)
-If you want to work on an issue, please add a comment to the issue saying that you want to work on it.
-A repository collaborator will acknowledge your comment and assign the issue to you.

 To contribute:
+1. Please find the issue that you want to work on (or create a new one).
+1. Ask for the issue to be assigned to you (this helps all collaborators know who is working on it).
 1. Fork the project
-2. Create your feature branch with the issue number (`git checkout -b feature/31-add-new-option`)
+1. Create your feature branch with the issue number (`git checkout -b feature/31-add-new-option`)
-3. Commit your changes (`git commit -m '#31: Adding a new option for the thing'`)
+1. Commit your changes (`git commit -m '#31: Adding a new option for the thing'`)
+1. Run the pre-PR checks specified in the [Pull Requests](#pull-requests) section below.
-4. Push to the branch (`git push origin feature/31-add-new-option`)
+1. Push to the branch (`git push origin feature/31-add-new-option`)
-5. Open a pull request from your fork
+1. Open a pull request from your fork

 #### Code requirements:
 - All classes must have documentation
 - New code must have tests written such that the code coverage does not fall below a certain threshold.
 - The changelog must be updated
-- This contributing file must be updated if a new feature is added
+- This contributing file must be updated if a new feature or extension point is added

 ### Local Development
 After cloning the repo, you should be able to run the "Run Plugin in test IDE" run configuration to start up a test instance of the IDE with the Ahk plugin.

 ### Pull Requests
+Before opening a PR, please run the following PR checks (saves time and headache with failed PR builds):

+- Check that any new file extensions you've added comply with the [`.editorconfig`](.editorconfig) file in the repo, or otherwise add a new exception.
+- Run the "Run KtLinter" run configuration.
+- Run the "Run Test Coverage" run configuration.
+- Run the "Run Plugin Verifier" run configuration.

 All PR checks must pass, and a contributor must approve your PR before it is merged.
 Please add a description to your PR of what is being changed/fixed.

-All PRs will be squash-merged, so the title of your PR must adhere to the [git commit message format](#git-commit-messages).
+**The title of your PR must adhere to the [git commit message format](#git-commit-messages).** Your PR will be squash-merged, so your PR's title will become the message of the squashed commit.

 ## Styleguides
 ### Git Commit Messages